 Thoreau was privileged by more than virtue of the fact that he came from money.
 True, Walden Pond was hardly wilderness, but it was secluded some distance from any neighbors.
-One hundred and seventy years ago, it would simply not have been safe for a woman, a person of color, an openly gay individual, or any number of people to live alone in such an isolated place.
+One hundred and seventy years ago, it would simply not have been safe for a woman, a person of color, a member of the LBGTQ+ community, or any number of people to live alone in such an isolated place.
 (I’m not sure things have improved that much in this regard in all the intervening years.)

 Walden is, of course, also ableist.
 How, exactly, do you live Thoreau’s Walden lifestyle in a wheelchair?
 Or with certain medical conditions?
 Or if you are elderly?

-In short, Thoreau’s sojourn at Walden Pond was a sort of game that could, for the most part, only have been played at the time by a relatively small, select group: healthy and wealthy young white man.
+In short, Thoreau’s sojourn at Walden Pond was a sort of game that could, for the most part, only have been played at the time by a relatively small, select group: healthy, wealthy, young white men.

 Let’s also not ignore Thoreau’s personality.
 As journalist Kathryn Schulz provocatively argued in an article in The New Yorker a few years ago, Thoreau was, by all accounts, a jerk.
 Not someone with whom you would want to spend much time.